temporalio/documentation/kb/python-hello-world-activity.md

 The Worker Program defines the `client`, `task_queue`, `workflows`, and `activities`.

-A Worker Process is responsible for polling a [Task Queue, dequeueing a](https://docs.temporal.io/tasks#task-queue) [Task, executing your code in response to a Task, and responding to the](https://docs.temporal.io/tasks) [Temporal Cluster with the results.](https://docs.temporal.io/clusters)

 A Worker Entity listens and polls on a single Task Queue.
 A Worker Entity contains both a Workflow Worker and an Activity Worker so that it may make progress of either a Workflow Execution or an Activity Execution.

 ```python